Kong/terraform-provider-konnect/docs/resources/gateway_plugin_websocket_validator.md

 <a id="nestedatt--config--client--binary"></a>
 ### Nested Schema for `config.client.binary`

-Optional:
+Required:

 - `schema` (String) Schema used to validate upstream-originated binary frames.
 The semantics of this field depend on the validation type set by `config.upstream.binary.type`.
-Not Null
 - `type` (String) The corresponding validation library for `config.upstream.binary.schema`.
-Currently, only `draft4` is supported.
-Not Null; must be "draft4"
+Currently, only `draft4` is supported. must be "draft4"

 <a id="nestedatt--config--client--text"></a>
 ### Nested Schema for `config.client.text`

-Optional:
+Required:

 - `schema` (String) Schema used to validate upstream-originated binary frames.
 The semantics of this field depend on the validation type set by `config.upstream.binary.type`.
-Not Null
 - `type` (String) The corresponding validation library for `config.upstream.binary.schema`.
-Currently, only `draft4` is supported.
-Not Null; must be "draft4"
+Currently, only `draft4` is supported. must be "draft4"